Vinay9838/twiper/README.md

 # Twiper

-Post tweets with text/images/videos from a local data folder or directly from your MEGA account.
+Post tweets with text/images/videos from a local data folder or directly from your Google Drive folder (service account).
 Includes:

 - OAuth1-signed uploads to X (Twitter) v2 `POST /2/tweets`
 - Chunked video upload via `upload.twitter.com/1.1/media/upload`
-- MEGA integration to download the latest video from a specific folder, then (optionally) delete
+- Google Drive integration to download the latest video from a specific folder
-- JSON de-duplication so the same MEGA video name is not posted twice
+- Local JSON de-duplication so the same video name is not posted twice
-- Structured logging and a clean progress bar for MEGA downloads
+- Structured logging for downloads and posting

 ## Requirements

 - Python 3.10+
 - X (Twitter) developer app credentials
-- MEGA account (for MEGA flow)
+- Google Cloud service account with Drive API enabled (for Drive flow)

 ## Environment Variables